w8s/docgenerator/README.md

     vagrant up

-This will initialize the vagrant box and start two docker containers comprising the application: one running mongodb, and one running the flask app.
+This will initialize a vagrant box and start a docker container running the flask app.

 ## Dependencies